Many beginners in the DJ scene tend to easily confuse a controller with a mixer.

-The mixer’s circuitry can be digital or analog.
+The circuitry can be either digital or analog.
 Unfortunately, a mixer does not have the ability to run or control DJing software.
 This means, if you play your set from a laptop, then you’ll need to use a controller.
 If you use a couple of turntables during your set, then you’ll need to use a mixer.

 For the analog DJ, the mixer will be a core part of their setup.
-Using one allows the DJ to mix and route the sound that comes from decks and it also allows them to perform a wide range of DJing tricks.
+Using one allows them to mix and route the sound that comes from decks and it also allows them to perform a wide range of DJing tricks.
 It’s basically the go-to gear for the old school DJ.

 Construction and Portability